 The backbone of the Flanders’ knowledge sector is shaped by the 5 university associations, the 5 strategic research centres, and a number of other knowledge institutes in specific domains such as marine sciences, tropical health, agricultural research, and various collective research institutes active in specific fields.
 Several of these seats of knowledge in Flanders are recognized as centres of excellence in their field of activity and conduct research integrated in renowned international networks and with partners throughout the world.
-Some of these, such as KU Leuven, UGent, IMEC, or VITO, have established subsidiary activities abroad (USA, Asia), often involving local counterparts or partners.
+Some of these, such as KU Leuven, UGent, IMEC or VITO, have established subsidiary activities abroad (USA, Asia), often involving local counterparts or partners.

 The main contributors in the research and innovation landscape are businesses and industries.
 Companies in Flanders (and Belgium) are among the most innovative in the EU: 62% of all industrial companies and service businesses conduct a form of innovation, according to the bi-annual Community Innovation Survey (CIS).
 In only 2 countries, Germany and the Grand-Duchy of Luxemburg, do companies innovate more than in Flanders (EU-27: 53%).
 Of all people employed in Flanders, 9.4% are active in an innovative sector.
 Flanders is specialised in labour intensive (plastics, diamonds) and capital intensive (vehicles) goods.
 The main high-tech export product is pharmaceuticals, that represented 61.3% of all high-tech exports in 2014.

 Are you looking for research topics, research teams or researchers?
 If so, you'll find them on the Flanders Research Information Space.
 In addition, the expertise centre ECOOM maps the Flemish R&D and innovation landscape and will give you a good overview of the research landscape in Flanders.